mpearmain/bnp/README.md

 the logloss metric.

-In order to seperate work amongst team members it is important to describe the high level framework we intend on using, (details of specifics can be found subsequent sections) so we are able to optimize each stage.
+In order to seperate work amongst team members it is important to describe the high level framework we intend on using (details of specifics can be found subsequent sections), so we are able to optimize each stage.

 1. Dataset and Feature generation - We aim to create multiple datasets that are diverse in nature